jseppi/jseppi.github.io/_posts/articles/2012-11-01-tilestache-vagrant-nginx.md

 ---
 layout: article
-title: Map Tiles with TileStache + Vagrant + NGINX + Gunicorn
+title: Serving Map Tiles from TileStache with Vagrant, NGINX, and Gunicorn
 abstract: How I got it all up and running
 author_twitter: hydrologee
 author: James Seppi